George Jack (rugby union): Administrative career

 Jack became the 120th President of the Scottish Rugby Union.
 He served the standard one year from 2007 to 2008.

 In the first ever three way vote for President, Jack secured 57 votes; and his rivals for the job - Peter Brown and Jim Stevenson - polled 56 votes each.
 This meant that for the second round of voting Brown and Stevenson - since tied - had to cut cards to determine who would go forward for the final ballot against Jack.
 Peter Brown decided to pull out of the vote to let Stevenson go forward without cutting cards.
 Jack won the second and final round by 91 votes to 75 votes.

 During his presidency Jack defended the SRU's financial position.
 He stated that that would vigorously defend in court the claims of Edinburgh Rugby if needed.
-The Edinburgh side had claimed that they were owed a six fugure sum from the Scottish Rugby Union.
+The Edinburgh side had claimed that they were owed a six figure sum from the Scottish Rugby Union.